digitalraven/omz-homebrew/README.md

 Description
 -----------

-An alternative polugin for [Oh My Zsh][0] offering several aliases for common [brew][1] commands.
+An alternative plugin for [Oh My Zsh][0] offering several aliases for common [brew][1] commands.
 While there is an existing `brew` plugin, its provided aliases don't match my needs.
 This plugin does not conflict with the official one, and both can be used side-by-side.

 Aliases
 -------